-- You’re exchanging money with someone you don’t know well and would rather not provide them with a personal check.
+- You’re exchanging money with someone you don’t know well and would rather not use a personal check.

 On the other hand, a cashier’s check is a better option when:

-- The total payment amount exceeds the cap for a money order.
+- The large purchase amount exceeds the cap for a money order.

 - You prefer the heightened security of a cashier’s check versus a money order.

-For example, it could be a good idea to send a money order to pay for something you’re purchasing by mail from a stranger; using a cashier’s check is a handy option when you need to make a down payment on an apartment.
+For example, it could be a good idea to send a money order to pay for something you’re purchasing by mail from a stranger, whereas using a cashier’s check is a handy option when you need to make a security deposit on an apartment.

 Although both cashier’s checks and money orders are generally accepted, that doesn’t mean that all businesses and individuals will accept them.
 For best results, verify that your desired form of payment will be accepted before you attempt to use it.